sveltejs/kit/documentation/docs/03-loading.md

 `load` is similar to `getStaticProps` or `getServerSideProps` in Next.js, except that it runs on both the server and the client.

-If `load` returns nothing, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until something responds, or will respond with a generic 404.
+If `load` returns `{fallthrough: true}`, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until something responds, or will respond with a generic 404.

 SvelteKit's `load` receives an implementation of `fetch`, which has the following special properties: